asgardeo/asgardeo-mcp-server/README.md

 ### On Asgardeo / WSO2 Identity Server

-1. **Create an M2M Application**: Set up an M2M application in your organization
+1. **Create an M2M Application**: Set up an M2M application in your organization.
 2. **Authorize Management APIs**: Grant the following scopes to the application:

   | API | Scopes |